mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

-reproduce the results from the equilibrium picture at the mean level (See [@Fig:ch5_fig09] and [@Fig:ch5_fig10]), but make predictions for the cell-to-cell variability as quantified by the noise (See [@Fig:ch5_fig11]), we can assess whether or not this model is able to predict experimental measurements of the noise.
-For this we take the single cell intensity measurements (See Methods) to compute the noise at the protein level.
+reproduce the results from the equilibrium picture at the mean level (See [@Fig:ch5_fig09] and [@Fig:ch5_fig10]), but make predictions for the cell-to-cell variability as quantified by the noise (See [@Fig:ch5_fig11]), we can assess whether or not this model can predict experimental measurements of the noise.
+For this, we take the single-cell intensity measurements (See Methods) to compute the noise at the protein level.

-As mentioned before this metric differs from the Fano factor since for fluorescent arbitrary units the noise is a dimensionless quantity.
+This metric differs from the Fano factor since for arbitrary fluorescent units, the noise is a dimensionless quantity.
 To see why consider that the noise is defined as
 $$
 \text{noise} \equiv \frac{\sqrt{\left\langle p^2 \right\rangle -
                         \left\langle p \right\rangle^2}}